marcinjahn/calculator-js/README.md

   function `setupThemeSwitcher` that configures the theme switching.
 The CSS relies on data attributes, and the JS just changes the value of the attribute to `light` or `dark`.
 You could add more themes if you wanted to do so.

+### Remarks

+You might notice that this repo does not contain the `dist` directory, where the webpack output is supposed to be.
+This is intentional.
+We do not publish build results in the code repository, similar to how we don't include `node_modules` there.
+You can create the `dist` directory by following the [How to use it](#how-to-use-it) section.

+If questions come up, you know where to find me.